makrai/notes/dowty82-gramm-rel-in-montague.md

     and argument relations is of course not new (cf. Vennemann 1973), but what
   * Montague's semantic framework explicates which constituent is "functor" and
-    * such independent justification is of course necessary if alleged explanations of word order have any true explanatory power.
+    * such independent justification is of course necessary if alleged explanations of word order have any true explanatory power

 ## 5.2.
 Discontinuous Constituents

 * superior to the PS grammar-plus-transformational component theory; this
 * arises from the use of operations like Right Wrap in the structure building
-* Anderson and Chung (1977): in Breton, there is no evidence that the VSO word order arises either from an underlying SVO order or an underlying VOS order.
+* Anderson and Chung (1977): in Breton, there is no evidence that the VSO word order arises either from an underlying SVO order or an underlying VOS order
 * from the point of view of several syntactic rules, the combination of verb and object seems to behave as a constituent that is, like a VP constituent in
 * paradoxical under the transformational theory, since if VSO were the